Lessons You’ll learn

 1. Day Trip to a Private Island

 In Fiji, an Island trip is an absolute must.
-It’s the easiest way to get your tropical island fix of beach lounging, reef snorkeling and watersports while being plied with a delicious buffet and cold drinks.
+It’s the easiest way to get your tropical island fix of beach lounging, reef snorkeling and watersports while enjoying a delicious buffet and cold drinks.
 Get there fast on a high-speed catamaran or soak up the scenery on a leisurely sailboat from Port Denarau and Vuda Marina.
 If you’re already in the region, just get your resort’s tour desk to arrange a pickup.
 Warning…you might have only one regret; with 20 spellbinding islands to explore, it might be hard just picking one.

 2. Learn to Dive